GoogleCloudPlatform/kubectl-ai/docs/bedrock.md

-# AWS Bedrock Provider
+# Bedrock Provider

-kubectl-ai supports AWS Bedrock models as a command line tool and also provides a Client API for programmatic use.
+kubectl-ai supports a sub-set of models available in Bedrock when used as a command line tool, within a docker container, or when a Go program uses `bedrockClient` API.
+[Bedrock](https://aws.amazon.com/bedrock/) is the Generative AI Platform for Amazon Web Services.

 ## Usage